The Lightning Thief (musical): Background

-Plot
+The musical opened at The Other Palace in London on November 23, 2024.
+It closed on 15th June 2025, and a UK tour started on August 15th at the Theatre Royal Windsor.
+This production has some slight differences to the Broadway version.
+The younger-leaning characters (like Percy himself) were aged up to be 16, rather than 12 like in the original book; the second act now opens with the song "Try", sung by Percy, Annabeth and Grover; Clarisse has a less antagonistic role after her introduction, with her own verse in "The Campfire Song", replacing Katie Gardener's.

+Synopsis

 Act 1

-Percy Jackson, a 12-year-old boy with ADHD and dyslexia, is on a field trip to the New York Metropolitan Museum of Art.
+Percy Jackson, a teenage boy with ADHD and dyslexia, is on a field trip to the New York Metropolitan Museum of Art.
 While there, his substitute pre-algebra teacher, Mrs. Dodds, asks to speak with him.
 Once alone, Mrs. Dodds transforms into a Fury, a mythological Greek demon of Hades.
 Thanks to a pen that transforms into a sword named Riptide, thrown to Percy by his Latin teacher, Mr. Brunner, Percy manages to fend off and vaporize Mrs. Dodds.
-After this incident, Percy is expelled from his school due to him failing to stay with the group, and him already being on probation.
+After this incident Percy is expelled from his school on the grounds that he failed to stay with the group while being on probation.
 When Percy tries to explain what happened, he is shocked to find that neither Mr. Brunner, his best friend Grover Underwood, nor anyone else remembers Mrs. Dodds ("Prologue/The Day I Got Expelled").
 Percy says goodbye to them and heads home for summer vacation.

 Back at his apartment, his mother, Sally Jackson, seems to understand and even forgive Percy's expulsion, while her husband, Gabe Ugliano, does not.
-Gabe abuses Percy, and Sally confesses she needs to tell him about his father, who left before Percy was born.
-Percy, extremely bitter about his father and upset with himself for being expelled yet again, laments on his actions, being increasingly hard upon himself.
-Sally assures Percy the quirks and abnormalities of someone is what makes them special ("Strong").
+“Smelly” Gabe abuses Percy, and Sally confesses she needs to tell him about his father, who left before Percy was born.
+Percy, extremely bitter about his father and upset with himself for being expelled yet again, regrets his actions and becomes increasingly hard on himself.
+Sally assures Percy the quirks and abnormalities of someone are what make them special ("Strong").
 Sally takes Percy to the beach where she met Percy's father, and the two run into Grover.
-Shockingly for Percy, Grover turns out to actually be a satyr, a Greek goat-like protector.
+Percy is shocked when he learns that Grover is a satyr.

 Suddenly, a Minotaur (half-bull, half-man) attacks the trio.
 Sally sacrifices herself so that Percy and Grover can make it to a place she calls "camp".
-The Minotaur kills Sally right before Percy's eyes who, in vengeance of his mother, finishes him off.
-Percy is kicked in the head and falls unconscious, where he dreams of a man in a Hawaiian shirt, who gives him a seashell, claiming, "What belongs to the sea can always return" ("The Minotaur/The Weirdest Dream").
+Percy kills the minotaur to avenge his mother but is kicked in the head and falls unconscious.
+He dreams of a man in a Hawaiian shirt, who gives him a seashell, claiming, "What belongs to the sea can always return to the sea" ("The Minotaur/The Weirdest Dream").